anujtenani/rest-api-client/src/servicehandlers/notes.md

 Service handlers are wrappers which provide a uniform api to frontend with regards to 3 main options

 1. Bypassing cors
-2. Storage of items
+2. Storage and Retrival of items
-3. Retrieval of items
+3. CRUD (Create review update and delete) cookies

 For eg.